INFORMATION FOR AUTHORS

 Resubmitting revised or rejected papers

-- A paper that has received a "Reject and Invite to Resubmit" decision, can be revised and resubmitted.
+- A paper that has received a "Reject with Possibility to Resubmit" decision, can be revised and resubmitted.

-- A paper may receive up to 2 "Reject and Invite to Resubmit" decisions.
-A third "Reject and Invite to Resubmit" will lead to Reject.
+- A paper may receive up to 2 "Reject with Possibility to Resubmit" decisions.
+A third "Reject with Possibility to Resubmit" will lead to Reject.

 - A paper that has received a Reject decision, cannot be resubmitted anymore.